 1. New Orleans: French Quarter Walking Tour

-This 2 hour long walk through the historic French Quarter starts at the Louisiana Welcome Center in the lower Pontalba Rowhouse in Jackson Square.
-Historically used as a parade ground, it is now full of musicians, tarot card readers, and street performers.
-You will then see the mighty Mississippi where steamboats dock and gigantic container and cruise ships pass.
-You will then walk downriver along the old French Market to the Ursuline Convent.
+This 2-hour long walk through the historic French Quarter starts outside 529 St. Ann Street, former site of the Louisiana Welcome Center in the lower Pontalba Rowhouse adjacent to Jackson Square (left of square as you face river).
+Historically used as a parade ground, Jackson Square is now full of musicians, tarot card readers, and street performers.
+You will walk downriver along the old French Market to the Ursuline Convent.
 This is the oldest building in the Mississippi Delta from Colonial times and housed some very adventurous and courageous nuns who came here in the early 1700s.
 You will pass the house of famous jazz player, Danny Barker who is legendary among the city's jazz musicians.
 You will then come to one of the many former macaroni factories of the lower French Quarter, proof of the major role that Sicilian immigrants played in the city's history.
 You will come across the house of Vincente Nunez, a Spaniard, whose carelessness caused a fire that destroyed 80% of the city in 1788.
 You will then see several of the city's former slave markets and learn about Jean Francois Merieult, an influential and powerful Creole businessman and slave trader.
 After a stop at Preservation Hall, the city's holy grail of traditional jazz, the tour ends in Jackson Square with a story about the famous Madame de Pontalba, a French baroness and businesswoman with an eye for beautiful architecture.